meet08062000/meetshah-blog/content/posts/you-are-wrong-about-religion.md

 categories: ["Philosophy"]
 ---

 Whether you are on the atheist side or the theist side, you are wrong!
+The age old debate of science vs religion is still hot, and we all have faced it some day or another, here is my take on it.